turingschool/backend-curriculum-site/module2/lessons/http.md

 At this point, we have a functioning game, but it could use a refactor.
 We're going to take a second to refactor:

-Start with this file and implement the four empty methods.
+Start with this file and implement the empty method.
 If working, you should be able to run your server and play the guessing game just like before.

 ```ruby
 # Library that contains TCPServer